 He has acted as Production Designer and Art Director on many short films, among others: El viaje, by Camilo Gutierrez, Hell's Kitchen, by Lucas Santa Ana and El Limón Verde, by Fernando Daneri with which he participated on many festivals, like the 16to.
 Marato de Cinema Fantastic de Terror in Barcelona and in Buenos Aires Rojo Sangre 2004.
-He directed also several theatre productions, most recently Oceanía by Francisco Ortiz, currently still on performances in Buenos Aires City.
+He directed also several theatre productions, most recently Oceanía by Francisco Ortiz.

-At the Royal Opera House, was Assistant Director for Don Carlo (Verdi, directed by Nicholas Hytner), Der Rosenkavalier (Strauss, directed by John Schlesinger, revival director: Andrew Sinclair), The Rake’s Progress (Stravinsky, directed by Robert Lapage), Powder Her Face (Adés, directed by Carlos Wagner), Tamerlano (Handel, directed by Graham Vick) and Le Nozze di Figaro (Mozart, directed by David McVicar); at the Teatro Real, Madrid, was Assistant Director for La Bohème (Puccini, directed by Richard Jones), Die Zauberflöte (Mozart, directed by Barrie Kosky) and Don Giovanni (Mozart, directed by Claus Guth); at the Gran Teatre del Liceu, Barcelona, was Assistant Director for Rodelinda (Händel, directed by Claus Guth), at the Opera National de Montpellier was Revival Director for Werther (Massenet, directed by Bruno Ravella), at the Théâtre Royal de la Monnaie was Associate Director for Aída (Verdi, directed by Stathis Livathinos), production he will soon revive for the Israeli Opera, Tel Aviv; at the Berlin Staatsoper Unter den Linden was Assistant Director and later Revival Director for Cosi fan tutte (Mozart, directed by Vincent Huguet) and is currently Assistant Director for a new production of Der Ring des Nibelungen (Wagner, director Dmitri Tcherniakov).
+At the Royal Opera House, Covent Garden, was Assistant Director for Don Carlo (Verdi, directed by Nicholas Hytner), Der Rosenkavalier (Strauss, directed by John Schlesinger, revival director: Andrew Sinclair), The Rake’s Progress (Stravinsky, directed by Robert Lapage), Powder Her Face (Adés, directed by Carlos Wagner), Tamerlano (Handel, directed by Graham Vick) and Le Nozze di Figaro (Mozart, directed by David McVicar); at the Teatro Real, Madrid, was Assistant Director for La Bohème (Puccini, directed by Richard Jones), Die Zauberflöte (Mozart, directed by Barrie Kosky) and Don Giovanni (Mozart, directed by Claus Guth); at the Gran Teatre del Liceu, Barcelona, was Assistant Director for Rodelinda (Händel, directed by Claus Guth), at the Opera National de Montpellier was Revival Director for Werther (Massenet, directed by Bruno Ravella), at the Théâtre Royal de la Monnaie was Associate Director for Aída (Verdi, directed by Stathis Livathinos), production he will soon revive for the Israeli Opera, Tel Aviv; at the Berlin Staatsoper Unter den Linden was Assistant Director and later Revival Director for Cosi fan tutte (Mozart, directed by Vincent Huguet) and is currently Assistant Director for a new production of Der Ring des Nibelungen (Wagner, director Dmitri Tcherniakov).

 In 2009, directed The Truth About Love, a little less than fate, a fully staged dramatic show based on three song cycles by Britten, Schumann and Ebel at the Royal Opera House’s Linbury Theatre.